gazsp/mongoose-models/readme.md

 var models = require('mongoose-models');

 var Person = models.create('Person', {
+    options: {
         // If this is given and truthy, the mongoose-types timestamps
         // plugin will be loaded for this model creating automatically
         // updating 'createdAt' and 'updatedAt' properties
         useTimestamps: true,

+        // If given and truthy, model will use mongoosastic static plugin
+        useElastic: false,

+        // If given and truthy, model will use mongoose-keywordize plugin
+        usekeyword: false
+    }

 	// Define your mongoose schema here
 	schema: {